Skip to main content

 • The first major aim of the Seattle Hub for Synthetic Biology is to create a mouse capable of recording the lineage of its own cells using DNA Typewriter technology

-• The Write Team is currently working to develop DNA Tape that is compatible with this application and capable of recording an extensive cell lineage: from a single cell zygote to a fully grown mouse
+• The Write Team is currently working to develop DNA Tape and DNA editing enzymes that are compatible with this application and capable of recording an extensive cell lineage: from a single cell zygote to a fully grown mouse.

-• The Write Team is working towards increasing the editing efficiency, speed, and accuracy of the DNA Typewriter system
+• The Write Team is working toward increasing the editing efficiency, speed, and accuracy of the DNA Typewriter system

-• The Write Team aims to expand the recording capacity of DNA Tape.
-We envision eventually recording without any limit in the recording length
+• The Write Team aims to expand the recording capacity of DNA Tape and envisions eventually recording without any limit in the recording length

 Science Programs at Allen Institute